Nigerians in US condemn Bello’s hospital shooting - Nigeria Today

 Of the six people wounded in the shooting, two had been transferred to Mount Sinai Hospital by Sunday as they had injuries to the brain and liver and remained in critical but stable condition.

-The post Nigerians in US condemn Bello’s hospital shooting appeared first on Vanguard News.
+The post Nigerians in US condemn Bello’s hospital shooting appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share